A Dated Cottage in a Brisbane Suburb Gets a New Look and a Spacious Addition

-Wrightson Stewart and Barbara Bailey designed the breezy extension to embrace an awkward lot and merged the two structures with nostalgic touches.
+Wrightson Stewart and Barbara Bailey designed the breezy extension to embrace an awkward lot, merging the two structures with nostalgic touches.

 Text by